Elections can be a close race to the finish line, making every vote count. For Sheila Cherfilus-McCormick’s campaign, this was quite literal.

 None of the messages pursued fundraising.
 “I believe it is unfair to ask for donations as well as votes.
 We wanted one thing— for them to engage with us, and asking for money, in my opinion, would be the first thing to make them ask for an opt-out,” Mark shares.

 The campaign aimed to persuade supporters and get them to vote.
 Personal conversations thus become an important aspect of political outreach.
 Enter P2P texts.

 The campaign also initiated peer-to-peer texts for personalized conversations with their voters on weekdays, between 4-8 pm, and weekends between 10 am-2 pm.

 Shortcode: Shortcodes are 5 or 6 digit numbers that allow you to send up to 100 texts per second (a 10-digit long code sends 1/second).
 A dedicated shortcode is unique to one campaign and can cost $500-1000 in the US.
 A shared shortcode costs $25 but is used by multiple campaigns.

 Duplicate campaign: CallHub allows you to duplicate a campaign with a single click.

-This way, you can recreate campaigns with a new name and a different phonebook, keeping all other elements (e.g., script and scheduling) intact.
+This way, you can recreate campaigns with a new name and a different contact list, keeping all other elements (e.g., script and scheduling) intact.
 You can always go back to the original or duplicated campaign, pause it and edit them.